 Teaching remotely can offer that extra level of flexibility that makes it easy to go on tour.
 And working with clients on a recurring basis can add some stability to your income, unlike many other ways of earning money from music.

 Rarely do independent artists earn all of their income from releasing music.
 The good news is that there are plenty of other income sources out there that musicians can take advantage of in the music industry, like touring and ticket sales, merchandising, and brand deals.

 Of course, artists can’t overlook the importance of releasing quality music and putting in the work to better their craft.
 But, this is only one piece of the puzzle when it comes to building a successful career as a musician.

 As an artist, it’s important to stay on top of your finances and understand where your income is coming from.
 This will help you ensure that you’re fully taking advantage of each revenue stream, and identify where you can improve your profitability with certain ventures.
 Keeping in mind that you are a music business will help you maintain the right mindset to having a sustainable music career.
 Independent musicians, who operate without the support of a record label have both the benefit of keeping more profit, and the challenge of building all your own revenue streams to make up a full-time income.

 While the income streams listed here aren’t a comprehensive list of how musicians make money, it's a good place to start if you're trying to expand your sources of income beyond streaming royalties.

 Want behind-the-scenes info on Green Room’s news and product updates?

 Musicians often struggle with pricing because there are so many variables involved.
-This post covers key factors to consider and suggestions for pricing your shows.
+To answer the question: "how much should a band charge for a gig," we cover critical factors to consider and suggestions for pricing shows.